Hair Lost & Found

 I received a free wig from a nonprofit organization.
 A kind, elderly volunteer helped me make my selection.
 She told me she had survived breast cancer – twice – and that’s why she volunteers.
 She also gave me a hand-knitted chemo hat to keep my head warm when I wasn’t wearing my wig.
 She told me that people grew their hair out and donated it for the wigs, and other volunteers knitted the chemo caps.
 I was truly touched by the love these strangers showed to people they would likely never meet.

 LIKE THIS ARTICLE?
-CHECK OUT: Curly Hair
+CHECK OUT: Advice from a Teenage Cancer Survivor

 I only wore my wig twice; then I washed it and donated it back.
 I just felt more comfortable and natural in my soft, flower-patterned chemo hats.
 Now, when I see someone wearing a chemo hat, I whisper a prayer: I know what you’re going through.
 May you be strong and courageous.
 May you come out of this healthy and beautiful.